 We were all set to treat them with a mixture of linseed oil and turpentine as per the advice of three people who have tomettes, when others threw up their hands in horror, declaring it was not the way to go.
 It’s a traditional method but other products are available now and much better.

 Desperate to get the job done before the weather turned, we trekked down to the supplier recommended by a friend whose advice we respect only to find the place closed “exceptionellment” on Friday afternoon.
 As the wind blew and the rain fell horizontally our spirits dropped.
 Passing this field of miserable looking cranes leaning into the wind, (maybe they were blissfully happy, how can you tell) we headed towards the nearest DIY store to explore another friend’s advice and experience of products.

 Faced with a confusing array of cans and bottles we came away empty handed and feeling less confident.
 Maybe one option was to leave the floor just as it is.

 Our tomettes are not newly made reproduction tiles but most likely came from the upstairs floor when the house was first renovated.
 We seem to remember the previous owners saying something about that and wish we’d paid more attention.
-It’s also likely that they could be a hundred years old or more and have never been waxed or treated with expensive products, our experience so far indicating that the cheap and simple option was the favoured solution by all the previous owners of the house.
+It’s also likely that they could be a hundred years old or more and have never been waxed or treated with sophisticated products.
 The most likely thing is that they were given the traditional old linseed oil and turpentine treatment from time to time.

 This morning we are glad to see the back of the wind and rain and to find glorious sunshine and blue skies.
 But the mild temperatures seem to have finally gone and it’s decidedly chilly.